 Matrix is a legal practice that was set up in May 2000 to modernise the environment in which barristers work, and the way in which their professional practices are managed and developed.
 We work in an environment where diversity and accessibility are widely championed, and out-dated practice is challenged.

 The duties students can expect to undertake during a work placement at Matrix include:

-Our Work Experience programme is only open to those currently undertaking GCSEs or A-Levels, or equivalent.
+Our Work Experience programme is only open to those currently undertaking GCSE’s and/or A-Levels or equivalent.

-We take two work experience students each week.
+We take two Work Experience students every other week.
 In selecting students for work experience, we actively seek to promote access to the profession and equal opportunities for those typically underrepresented at the Bar.
 Therefore, individuals who meet the following criteria will be prioritised in the application process for one of our two weekly placements:

 - Be from a family where neither of your parents went to university.